 If you think you might enjoy a career as an educator in a K-12 setting or in a support role, these classes are for you.

 ED Internship/Teachers make a difference: Learn about professionalism in the field and the many roles of teachers and the challenges they face.
 Begin to understand the process of lesson planning & participate in an internship 4 days per week for one trimester in K-6 classrooms. .
 This course is a great way to find out if you'd be suited to a career in Education or not!

 Introduction to Education: This class is for students who have decided they want to explore a career in education and want college credit.
 ED101 is a prerequisite and Child Development prerequisite or concurrent.
 Learn about the foundations of education in the USA, career options, benefits, current issues and challenges, and elements of successful schools.
 3 CGCC credits (ED216) transferable to WOU, EOU, OSU.

 Early Childhood Education:

 If you enjoy working with very young children and/or their families, a career as an early childhood educator may be for you.

-Cadet Teaching/Exploring the ECE Field: Learn about professionalism in the field, the many career options in ECE, the roles and challenges of teachers, and developmentally appropriate curriculum for early childhood.
-Participate in a practicum 2 days per week in ECE classroom settings in Hood River.
-EA project credit available.
-Class meets every other week on Fridays.
-Students will design and deliver an activity and reflect on their learning.
-1 CGCC credit (ECE101).
-Child Development concurrent or prerequisite preferred (CTE course).
+ECE Internship/Exploring the ECE Field: Learn about professionalism in the field, the many career options in ECE, the roles and challenges of teachers, and developmentally appropriate curriculum for early childhood.
+Participate in an internship 4 days per week in ECE classroom settings in Hood River.
 This course is a great way to discover if you'd be suited to a career in ECE or not!

-BOTH pathways & those interested in college credit in human service fields:
+BOTH pathways or those interested in college credit in human service fields: